RaftsDev/LifeMap-ver04-SpringMVC/README.md

 In the first approach of creating an app the hierarchy was simplified and restricted at two levels.
 Further this restriction will be readjusted.

-Example below shows case when IT tech department faced intensive workflow with relocation of local office to other area.
-In such of example certain tech team  despite regular daily routine tasks got additional work.
-All tasks in a picture arranged by appropriate groups and subgroups.
+The example below shows a real-life case where the IT department faced an intensive workflow with a local office relocating to another area.
+In this example, a certain technical team, despite the usual daily routine tasks, received an additional workload.
+All tasks in the picture are divided into relevant groups and subgroups.

 <p align="right">(<a href="#top">back to top</a>)</p>